 So I suppose we’re trying to stay alert and stay alive, and keep a vitality about finding the ideas and working diligently to embed them because you can tell when a project hasn't actually got love in the detail so a masterplan means nothing unless there are some real care and personality - you pick friends because of the personality.

 So the generic quality that creeps into buildings through all the different forces that aren't just the designers, there are so many factors, means that the designer of buildings and pieces of city has to be a campaigner.
 You have to be campaigning all the time for the human experience because that will drive the innovations in the technology to be performing technologically, but also delivering a human factor at the same time.
 We are always trying to make every element do as much as possible.

-That was Thomas Heatherwick, founder and director of Heatherwick Studios, as well as guest host, Cristelle Harrouk of Archdaily.
+That was Thomas Heatherwick, Founder and Director of Heatherwick Studios, as well as guest host, Christele Harrouk of Archdaily.